-I am a political scientist, interested in political psychology, quantitative and qualitative methods, comparative electoral behaviour, and social/collective identity.
+I am a social scientist with a background in political and computer science, mainly interested in political psychology, quantitative methods, comparative electoral behaviour, and social/collective identity.

 My doctoral research, under the supervision of Prof. Dr. Kai Arzheimer, focused on the measurement of party identification within the social identity approach.
-I showed that the existing measure does not tap negative or multiple party identifications, although these phenomena are theoretically plausible.
-Drawing on current social identity research, I adapted two measurement instruments, the Identification with a Psychological Group (IDPG)-scale by Mael and Tetrick (1992) and the Single-Item Measure of Social Identification by Postmes et al. (2013) for the measurement of party identification.
-These measures were included in a three-wave online survey in 2013 and in the GESIS-Panel, Wave 9 and 15.
-By employing the concept of construct validation, I could confirm the validity of these measures.
-I received my Ph.D. in April 2016.
+Drawing on current social identity research, I adapted two measurement instruments, the Identification with a Psychological Group (IDPG)-scale by Mael and Tetrick (1992) and the Single-Item Measure of Social Identification by Postmes et al. (2013) to allow for the measurement of multiple party identifications.
+I received my PhD in April 2016.

 Updates and current working papers can also be found on my ResearchGate account.